alexculea/Preboot-Oxide/README.md

 - No IPv6 support
 - Requires elevated access to listen on privileged ports 67, 68 and 69
 - Requires a separate DHCP server as it is designed specifically for PXE boots and not for *usual* DHCP operation
-- It will conflict with DHCP servers and clients on the same machine**
 - Lacks OS service configuration
 - There's a DOS vulnerability where a flood of DHCP `OFFER` without follow up `ACK` will cause the process to fill the system memory.